NeilJustice/ZenUnitAndMetalMock/README.md

 ### Type-Parameterized Test Class Syntax

-How would you confirm the correctness of this templatized Set\:\:Contains function across various types of sets and elements?
+How could the correctness of this templatized Set\:\:Contains function be confirmed across various types of sets and elements?

 ```cpp
 class Set